EXTRA EXTRAS

 From the Visitor Centre to Tsing Yi - Monday to Friday 10-30 then hourly on the half-hour until 16-30.
 Saturday, Sunday and Public Holidays 10-00 then hourly on the hour until 19-00.

-The fare is HK$6.5 and the journey takes about 10 minutes.
+The journey takes about 10 minutes.

 Excellent views of the bridge can also be obtained from Ma Wan at the opposite end of the bridge, particularly from Tung Wan Beach next to Noah's Ark.
 From Ma Wan Park there are also views of the Kap Shui Mun Bridge which also forms part of the Lantau Link.
 For details of how to get to Ma Wan see NOAH'S ARK.